PROFeNoM/AlphaZero/README.md

 ```
 Hyper-parameters can be changed in the `Config.py` file.
 This process should iteratively strengthen the `best.h5` model.

 _Nota Bene_: This process can take a while to complete if using a CPU-only environnement.
+On a GTX 1660 Super + Ryzen 5 3600, it took about 2.5 hours per iterations.
+The output of such iterations can be seen in the `log_example.txt` file.

 ### Comparison to the random agent